 Male cats and young kittens will have the shortest recovery period.
 All cats should remain indoors for a few days following the procedure to allow for adequate healing.

 Females who were going through their heat cycle when they had the spay surgery should stay inside for at least a week to minimize the chance of breeding attempts by males, which can result in serious injury.

 The speed at which kitties recover from a spay or neuter surgery surprises most pet parents.
-Within 24 hours, most cats will be acting normally–eating, playing, and purring.
-So if kitty seems lethargic, check in with your vet to make sure that they’re healing properly.
+Within 24 hours, most cats will be acting normally — eating, playing, and purring.
+So if kitty seems lethargic, check in with your vet to make sure that they’re healing as they should.

 Has your cat had the spay or neuter procedure?
 What else should pet parents expect before the surgery?
 Let us know in the comments below!